 Windows 10 Mobile will be updated through 2018 and the whole of 2019, of course, as part of the global Windows 10 ecosystem and the regular patching and fixing process for the 'Fall Creators Update' branch.
 Production devices can expect updates every month.
 Would love to give the IDOL 4 Pro the win here on this technicality, but suspect I'd get shouted at!

-Adding up the green 'wins' gives a 4-4 score draw with the new Honor flagship, which will be a 4-5 loss when Honor sorts out its fingerprint sensor code in a firmware update.
+Adding up the green 'wins' gives a 7-4 score win for the Nokia 7 Plus.
 Most functions considered were actually pretty even though - these two phones aren't that far apart overall.
 Which is a compliment to the Windows 10 device, considering that it's basically a 2016 design and spec at heart.

-As with previous comparisons though, there's massive competition in the Android world for this new Honor phone, whereas the Alcatel IDOL 4 Pro is more or less the only game in town for someone happy with Windows 10 Mobile and wanting new hardware.
+As with previous comparisons though, there's massive competition in the Android world for this new Nokia phone, whereas the Alcatel IDOL 4 Pro is more or less the only game in town for someone happy with Windows 10 Mobile and wanting shiny new (reasonably high spec) hardware.

 Of the IDOL 4 Pro's 'wins' above, the most significant is that for multimedia, with the genuinely incredible speakers, high quality DAC, and fabulous display, all giving the phone something of a class-leading USP.
 The IDOL 4 Pro's not a perfect handset, of course - not even close, but it's not bad and I for one am glad that it exists at all.
 Kind of a 'last hurrah' for Windows 10 Mobile?